IainNZ/OldPersonalSite/_posts/2015-08-11-juliaissuecount.md

 Now for the actual counting.
 We'll use a not-particularly-efficient method, but quick enough for the data at hand.
 For each issue/PR, simply increment a count for each date that the issue/PR was open (the dates between its opening and closing).
-We'll also keep a count of total opened ever versus date.
+We'll also keep a count of total opened ever versus date, and for every date, the ages for all open issues at that date.

 {% highlight julia %}

-# Initialize two dictionaries of dates=>counts
 open_at_count  = Dict{Date,Int}()
 total_at_count = Dict{Date,Int}()
+days_open_at   = Dict{Date,Vector{Int}}()
 for d in all_dates
     open_at_count[d]  = 0
     total_at_count[d] = 0
+    days_open_at[d]   = Int[]
 end
 # For each issue/PR...
 for iss in all_issues